edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 $ conda create --prefix ./env ipython=7.13 matplotlib=3.1 pandas=1.0 python=3.6
 ~~~
 {: .language-bash}

+> ## dot-slash, ./
+> In unix the dot-slash, ./, is a relative path a file or directory in the current directory.
+{: .callout}

 You activate an environment created with a prefix using the same command used to activate
 environments created by name.